m0nkmaster/op-done/wip-docs/features/synth-implementation-complete.md

 ## Overview

-OP-Done's synthesizer has been upgraded from basic drum synthesis to a **professional-grade sound design tool** capable of creating drums, bass, leads, pads, and sound effects used by professional musicians.
+Synth Tools' synthesizer has been upgraded from basic drum synthesis to a **professional-grade sound design tool** capable of creating drums, bass, leads, pads, and sound effects used by professional musicians.

 **Status:** Phase 1-3 Complete (Core Synthesis + Modulation)
 **Test Coverage:** 20+ tests covering all features